orsonteodoro/oiledmachine-overlay/SECURITY.md

 [4] There are a lot of wrongs with this upstream project that make Electron look
     more secure.

-[5] It makes production look more polished and professional but has a slight
+[5] It makes the video production look more polished and professional, but it
-    lower security score than the actual web browser.
+    has a slight lower security score than the actual web browser.

 [6] When the release is the same as the upstream release at that time and
     dependencies are up-to-date secure, it is security-critical.
 If it is